 The Articles of Association stipulate that the Board of Directors of Sulzer Ltd shall comprise five to nine members.
 Each member is elected individually.
 The term for members of the Board of Directors is one year.
-All Board members were reelected for terms of one year at the Annual General Meeting of April 6, 2017.
-Accordingly, during 2017, the Board of Directors comprised eight members: two from Austria, one from Italy, one from Singapore, one from Russia, one from Germany, and two from Switzerland.
-Jill Lee and Thomas Glanzmann will not stand for reelection to the Board of Directors at the Annual General Meeting of April 4, 2018.
+At the Annual General Meeting of April 4, 2018, Jill Lee and Thomas Glanzmann did not stand for reelection to the Board of Directors.
+Hanne Birgitte Breinbjerg Sørensen and Lukas Braunschweiler were newly elected and all other Board members were reelected to the Board of Directors, all for terms of one year.
+On May 25, 2018, Axel Heitmann resigned from the Board of Directors, which from then on consisted of seven members: two from Austria, one from Denmark, one from Italy, one from Russia, and two from Switzerland.
 Professional expertise and international experience played a key role in the selection of the members.
 The members of the Board of Directors and their CVs can be viewed at www.sulzer.com/board.